brain-gut-foundation/open-protocols/programs/standard-nc-7/session-02.md

 You will find yourself paying less attention to your stomach.
 You will trust your body to handle the digestion, while you focus on your life.

+## 6. Post-Hypnotic Suggestion (Bedtime version, replace with the above for bedtime)
+As you drift deeper into rest, this sense of flow will continue.
+Your digestive system will continue to operate with this new, smooth rhythm **throughout the night**.
+You do not need to monitor it.
+Your subconscious mind will handle the digestion while you sleep.
+And when you wake up tomorrow morning, you will feel that trust in your body has grown stronger.
+Ready to focus on your life, refreshed and calm.

 ## 7. Re-Alerting

 In a moment, I will count from 1 to 5.